FogmaLOL/Oboy-Discord-info-stealer/README.md

 _____________________________________________
-# Oboy-grabber
+# Oboy-Info stealer
-A discord grabber made in python
+A discord info stealer
 ______________________________________________
 This is just a beta version, Next uppdate soon
 ______________________________________________